PhoenixSmaug/Polyomino.jl/README.md

 Erika Roldan received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 754462.

 Citations
 You are welcome to use and adapt this code for your own projects.
-If you use this code, please cite the paper PARITY PROPERTY OF HEXAGONAL SLIDING PUZZLES.
+If you use this code, please cite the paper .

-DATE: October 8th, 2022

-LICENSE: GNU GENERAL PUBLIC LICENSE (see license.txt)

 # Polyomino library